osocra/boms/README.md

 Support our project and try our recipes at [osocra.com](https://osocra.com)

 ## Naming Convention:
-> Example: Mylk Crème Rooibos Persimmon Truffle Marmalade
+> Start from the top to bottom.
+A simple example would be "Dark Equador" while a more comple example would be "Mylk Crème Rooibos Persimmon Truffle Marmalade"

 ### Type: